cs1302uga/cs1302-tutorials/interfaces/interfaces.md

 moment to think about how contracts are used in the real world (forget Java for a second).

 Hopefully, you came up with a definition of the word contract and maybe a few situations where contracts are used.

-A contract is a formal and binding agreement between two or more parties.
+In the real world, we think of a contract as a formal and binding agreement between two or more parties.
 Let's use the professional athlete as an example.
-Athletes sign a contract which is a binding agreement between the athlete and the organization that ensures the athlete will compete in his/her sport.
-The contract states that the athlete must "compete" (yes, this is oversimplified) but it doesn't say specifically *how* they will compete or how they will respond to certain situations while competing.
-These details are not relevant to the contract.
+Athletes sign a contract which is a binding agreement between the athlete and the team/organizaation that ensures the athlete will compete in his/her sport.
+The contract states that the athlete must "compete" but it doesn't say specifically *how* they will compete.
+The details of exactly how an athlete should compete are not relevant to the contract.
 The contract simply binds the athlete to compete.
 The specific details and decisions that occur while the competition is ongoing is up to the athlete.
 Once the contract is written, it could be signed by athletes in a wide variety of sports.
 The signer could be a track athlete, a baseball player, a football player, a racecar driver, etc. Note that the signer determines the details of how they will compete